Mid-Way Regional Airport

-Mid-Way Regional Airport (ICAO: KJWY, FAA LID: JWY) is city-owned public airport that serves Midlothian and Waxahachie in Ellis County, Texas, United States.
+Mid-Way Regional Airport (ICAO: KJWY, FAA LID: JWY) is a city-owned public airport that serves Midlothian and Waxahachie in Ellis County, Texas, United States.
 The airport is 5 nmi southeast of the central business district of Midlothian.

 Most U.S. airports use the same three-letter location identifier for the FAA and IATA, but Mid-Way Regional Airport is assigned JWY by the FAA and has no IATA designation.

 Facilities

 Mid-Way Regional Airport covers 243 acre at an elevation of 727 ft above mean sea level and has one runway: